yipinlyu/Extract-Data-From-PDF-for-Politicians-Assets/README.md

-# Webscraping for Politicians Assets
+# Extract Data From PDF Files for Politicians Assets

 1. Method: